-Leo Coleman is Associate Professor of Anthropology at Hunter College in New York City, and the author of the forthcoming book, A Moral Technology: Electrification as Political Ritual in New Delhi (find out more here).
+Leo Coleman is Associate Professor of Anthropology at Hunter College in New York City, and the author of A Moral Technology: Electrification as Political Ritual in New Delhi (find out more here).
 He writes about technology and politics in urban experience, law, food and culture, and the history of anthropology.
 He is the editor of Food: Ethnographic Encounters (Berg, 2011), and a number of articles in Anthropological Quarterly, American Ethnologist, and other venues, as well a book reviews in Somatosphere and The Wall Street Journal.

 A Connecticut native, he was educated at the University of St Andrews and Princeton University, and previously taught in the Department of Comparative Studies at The Ohio State University.
 His research has included fieldwork in Delhi, India (2005-2006), ongoing fieldwork in Scotland, and multiple spells in libraries and archives from Calcutta to Chicago.